borntofrappe/fullstack-d3/README.md

 }
 ```

-`parseFloat` allows to convert the string to a numerical value, while `|| 0` provides a default value of `0` for those countries for which the value value is missing.
+`parseFloat` allows to convert the string to a numerical value, while `|| 0` provides a default value for those countries for which the value value is missing.

 ### Chart Dimensions